insin/nwb/docs/Configuration.md

 ###### `enzyme`: `Boolean`

+*deprecated in v0.19.1+*

 Set to `true` for [Enzyme](http://airbnb.io/enzyme/) v2 compatibility - this also assumes you're using React v15.5 or v15.6.

-###### `intl`: `Object`

-If you use [intl](https://www.npmjs.com/package/intl) in a Webpack build, all the locales it supports will be imported by default and your build will be larger than you were expecting!

-Provide an object with a `locales` Array specifying language codes for the locales you want to load, or a String if you only need one locale.

-###### `moment`: `Object`

-If you use [Moment.js](http://momentjs.com/) in a Webpack build, all the locales it supports will be imported by default and your build will be larger than you were expecting!

-Provide an object with a `locales` Array specifying language codes for the locales you want to load, or a String if you only need one locale.

-###### `react-intl`: `Object`
+###### `intl` / `moment` / `react-intl`: `String | Array | Object`

+*changed in v0.21.0*

-If you use [react-intl](https://github.com/yahoo/react-intl) in a Webpack build, all the locales it supports will be imported by default and your build will be larger than you were expecting!
+If you use [intl](https://www.npmjs.com/package/intl), [Moment.js](http://momentjs.com/) or [react-intl](https://github.com/yahoo/react-intl) in a Webpack build, all the locales they support will be imported by default and your build will be larger than you were expecting!

-Provide an object with a `locales` Array specifying language codes for the locales you want to load, or a String if you only need one locale.
+Provide an Array specifying language codes for the locales you want to load, or a String if you only need one locale.

+> For backwards-compatibility with older versions of nwb, locales can also be provided as an Object with a `locales` property.

 ###### `sinon`: `Boolean`

+*deprecated in v0.21.0+*

 Set to `true` for [Sinon.js](http://sinonjs.org/) 1.x compatibility.